 7 Drought Tolerant Succulents for Beginners to Grow

 Succulents are beautiful, low maintenance plants.
 Discover what makes these drought tolerant succulents the hottest thing in horticulture.

 From front yards to rooftops, wedding bouquets to living jewelry, succulents have become superstars both in and out of the garden.
-The question is, do they live up to their drought tolerant, beautiful reputation?
+Here are some of our favorites that live up to their drought tolerant, beautiful reputation.